tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Why use a dashboard?

-  **Answer:** Having a single interactive interface for key information and visualizations allows a user to monitor the health of an existing process, business function, or application, and therefore aids in measuring performance and identifying any discrepancies that may arise.
+  **Answer:** Having a single interactive interface for key information and visualizations allows users to monitor the health of an existing process, business function, or application, and therefore aids in measuring performance and identifying any discrepancies that may arise.

 Open the solution file and highlight the following: